Demonic1594/Discord-Utils/Utilities/247Online/Version 1/README.md

 ```bash
 Ctrl + C
 ```
- - This is gracefully stop the utility properly.
+ - This is to gracefully stop the utility properly.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please feel free to open an issue or submit a pull request.